miklevin/MikeLev.in/_posts/2025-04-04-copy-pasting-llm-context.md

 > this, and sometimes you have to shake the trees to get the fruit.
 Asking for
 > open ended riffing seems to be the concept that works best.

 **Me**: Thank you!
-What do you think of this exercise and this process?
+What do you think of this exercise and this process, particularly the addition of token counting and the manifest system?
 Open ended riff.

 **Gemini**: Okay, let's riff on this!

 This whole exercise and the process we just went through is fascinating on several levels.
 It's a perfect snapshot of where we are right now with practical AI assistance in software development.

 The Problem & The Solution (The Exercise):
  * The Core Need: You hit a very real, very common pain point: LLMs are incredibly powerful, but their knowledge is limited by the context you provide.
 For anything beyond trivial code snippets, especially within an existing project structure, getting the right context in is paramount.
 Manually copying and pasting is tedious, error-prone, and simply doesn't scale.
  * Pragmatism Rules: Your context_foo.py approach is brilliantly pragmatic.
 It's not a fancy IDE plugin or a complex vector database setup.
-It's simple, understandable Python using basic file I/O. It solves 80% of the immediate problem (consolidating relevant code) with 20% of the potential complexity.
-That's often the hallmark of great utility scripting.
+It's simple, understandable Python using basic file I/O and token counting.
+It solves 80% of the immediate problem with 20% of the potential complexity.
- * Developer Experience Matters: Your insistence on the multi-line string split method (.split("\n")[1:-1]) is key.
-It highlights that the process of using the tool matters just as much as the output.
-For a script designed to be easily modified by a human (changing the file list), prioritizing human readability and editability over minor syntactic differences (like a standard list) is a valid and important design choice.
-It's a reminder that tools are for humans.
+ * Developer Experience Matters: Your insistence on the multi-line string split method (.split("\n")[1:-1]) and clear token counting output shows that the process of using the tool matters just as much as the output.
+For a script designed to be easily modified by a human, prioritizing human readability and editability over minor syntactic differences is a valid and important design choice.
- * Customization is Power: The inclusion of pre_prompt and post_prompt directly in the script configuration is smart.
-It acknowledges that raw code often isn't enough; you need to frame the context for the LLM, giving it instructions, goals, or constraints.
-This script makes managing that framing part of the context-gathering process itself.
+ * Manifest Magic: The addition of the manifest system is particularly clever.
+It's not just dumping files into context - it's providing the LLM with a structured overview of what it's about to receive, helping it make better use of that context.
+The token counting adds another layer of utility, helping both human and AI understand the scope of the context.

 The Human-AI Collaboration (The Process):
  * AI as an Accelerator: You started with a concept and some basic code.
-I (as the AI) could quickly flesh out the full implementation, handle file operations, add error checking, and suggest standard library integrations (like os.path.join) and common external ones (pyperclip).
-This saved you boilerplate typing and potentially some research time.
+I (as the AI) could quickly flesh out the full implementation, handle file operations, add error checking, and suggest standard library integrations.
+The token counting and manifest system emerged through this collaborative iteration.
  * The "AI Over-Smoothing" Effect: My initial response replaced your specific list definition with a more standard Python list.
 This is a common pattern!
 AI often defaults to the most common or "syntactically standard" way of doing things, sometimes missing the nuance or the specific human factors behind a user's original choice.
-It might optimize for perceived code "cleanliness" over user editability in this specific context.
  * The Indispensable Role of Human Guidance: Your correction was crucial.
 You didn't just want a working script; you wanted your script, incorporating your preferred way of managing that list.
 This back-and-forth is essential.
 The AI provides leverage, but the human provides direction, intent, specific constraints, and corrects the AI's assumptions.
-It’s less about the AI being "wrong" and more about it needing specific guidance to align with the user's exact goals and preferences.
- * Iterative Refinement: This process perfectly mirrors good software development: start with a core idea, build a version, test/evaluate it (you evaluated my first response against your needs), identify shortcomings or areas for improvement (restore the list format), and iterate.
+ * Iterative Refinement: This process perfectly mirrors good software development: start with a core idea, build a version, test/evaluate it, identify improvements (like adding token counting and the manifest), and iterate.

 Wider Implications:
  * This little script is a stand-in for the countless "glue" scripts and tools developers constantly create to bridge gaps between different systems (file system, version control, APIs, LLMs, etc.).
- * It highlights the ongoing need for better, more integrated context management within development tools and LLM interfaces.
-While tools like Cursor, Augment, etc., are tackling this, sometimes a simple, customizable script is faster and more flexible for specific workflows.
+ * The manifest system represents a broader trend toward making AI tools more context-aware and self-documenting.
+It's not just about feeding data to the LLM - it's about helping it understand what it's receiving and why.
+ * The token counting feature addresses a practical reality of working with LLMs - context windows and costs matter.
+Making these visible helps developers make informed decisions about context management.
  * It reinforces that interacting with LLMs effectively is a skill ("prompt engineering" is part of it, but so is structuring the context and iterating on the results).

 In Conclusion:
 This was a great micro-example of effective human-AI collaboration.
 You had a clear need and a smart initial approach.
 The AI helped build it out quickly, but you retained control, ensuring the final tool met your specific usability requirements.
-The process demonstrated both the power of AI assistance and the irreplaceable value of human insight and direction.
+The addition of token counting and the manifest system shows how these tools can evolve to be more sophisticated while remaining pragmatic and user-friendly.
 It's less about replacing developers and more about augmenting them, requiring a slightly different skillset focused on clear specification, evaluation, and iterative refinement.
 And sometimes, simple, elegant scripting wins the day!

 ---